All Episodes

 It is about giving them a voice.

-It is about celebrating them, it is about loving them and letting them know that their lives matter and that they are special and giving them the time of their life.
+It is about loving them and letting them know that their lives matter and that they are special and giving them the time of their life.

 All over the world, there are girls walking down red carpets and being told that they're beautiful and being loved and being celebrated.

-That's why you have a crown Urtiara, because you're a queen or a king.
+That's why you have a crown or a tiara because you are a queen or a king.

 But every single day of your life, that's how God sees you because that's how important you are.

-All right, that of course is from uh the Tim Tebow Foundation, and we found that on the online, and Tim Tebow's done a tremendous job, a mission to bring faith, hope, love to those people that need brighter days in their life and the toughest hours of need.
+And Tim Tebow has done a tremendous job, a mission to bring faith, hope, love to those people that need brighter days in their life in the toughest hours of need.

-And Tim Tebow, our friend is uh back on the program.
+And Tim Tebow, our friend, is back on the program.

 How are you?